 - 1. Using a 3# Phillips screwdriver placed through the small holes in the mounting bracket to loosen the M5 screw(s) on each side of the library. - 2.
-Remove the library from the rack rails. - 3.
-Insert the shipping lock into the slot on top of the library. - 4.
-Stick the yellow label over the shipping lock to secure it in place.
+Remove the library from the rack rails, and then remove the mounting brackets of the library. - 3.
+If available: - Remove the shipping lock and the yellow label from the rear panel. - Insert the shipping lock into the slot on top of the library. - Stick the yellow label over the shipping lock to secure it in place.

-Figure 67 Re-installing Shipping Lock
+Figure 68 Re-installing Shipping Lock

-5. To store or ship the removed base chassis, repackage it in its original packaging materials, see Section 6.
+4. To store or ship the removed base chassis, repackage it in its original packaging materials, see Section 6.